OleHolmNielsen/GPAW-benchmark-2018/README.md

 Step 2: Installing EasyBuild
 ----------------------------

-Now EasyBuild should be installed as a normal user.
+EasyBuild should be installed as a normal user.

 Brief EasyBuild installation instructions for CentOS 7 may be found in https://wiki.fysik.dtu.dk/niflheim/EasyBuild_modules